G3mha/Prisoners-Dilemma/README.md

 These ethical concerns can be addressed through:

-- **Transparent fitness functions**: Clearly document how the scores for contribution are calculated, allowing judged communities to audit and refine the metrics, as any other Open-Source project.
+- **Transparent reward function**: Clearly document how the scores for contribution are calculated, allowing judged communities to audit and refine the metrics, as any other Open-Source project.

-- **Optimization goals**: Incorporate in the future a multi-objective optimization, valuing different types of contributions (code, documentation, community support), and not just commits.
+- **Optimization goals**: Futurely, extend the data analysis to better consider the correlations between each feature (forks, commits, PRs, etc.) and the project's success, to ensure the algorithm is even closer to reality.

-- **Regular algorithmic audits**: Periodically check if the algorithmic outcomes are fitting with the reality of the project, and its potential unusual workflow.
+- **Regular algorithmic audits**: Periodically check if the algorithmic outcomes are fitting with the current state of the top projects, and their potential unusual workflow.

+- **Diverse data sources**: Include repositories from different domains, sizes, and governance models to reduce selection bias, larger repos does not always mean better.

+- **Context-aware metrics**: Implement qualitative metrics to account for project maturity, scope, and domain-specific contribution patterns.

 ### Case Studies